Cincinnati, Ohio, Schools that Provide Clerical Training

 In Cincinnati, Ohio, clerical students can find programs at two career centers and a technical college.
 Continue reading to learn more about the course topics and learning outcomes at the three featured schools, and use the comparison table to find out what to expect in terms of program costs and potential for financial aid.
 The name of one other school option can be found after the table.

 - Cincinnati State Technical and Community College is a large school located less than five miles from the downtown.
 It offers two associate's degree programs that help students acquire the clerical skills needed to work in an office.

 - Located about 32 miles from downtown Cincinnati, Warren County Career Center has a certification program for business professionals that emphasizes business etiquette, customer service and communication.

-- The Grant Career Center, located 29 miles from downtown Cincinnati, provides students with training in the use of computers and the related software associated with office and medical office procedures.
+- The Grant Career Center, located 29 miles from downtown Cincinnati, provides students with training in the use of computers and the related software associated with office procedures.

 Find schools that offer these popular programs

 - Human Resources Development